kasramp/Eris/README.md

 `curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET 'http://weather-api.madadipouya.com/v1/weather/currentbyip?fahrenheit=false'`

 ## <a name="deployment">Deploy your own Eris instance</a>
-To run and deploy the project on your local or any desired server, first clone the project and the follow the below instruction.
+To run and deploy the project on your local or any desired server, first clone the project and then follow the below instructions.

 - Add Open Weather Map API key to `apikey.properties` that located under `resource` folder.
 - Compile and run the API using Maven